Mary of Clopas: Identity of Clopas

 The expression Mary of Clopas in the Greek text is ambiguous as to whether Mary was the daughter or wife of Clopas, but exegesis has commonly favoured the reading "wife of Clopas".
 Clopas appears in early Christian writings as a brother of Joseph, and as the father of Simeon, the second bishop of Jerusalem.
 Eusebius of Caesarea, referencing the works of Hegesippus, relates in his Church History (Book III, ch.
 11), that after the destruction of Jerusalem in 70 AD, the Christians of Jerusalem:

 This identification would make Joseph a brother-in-law of Mary of Clopas.

 Clopas was sometimes further identified with Cleopas and Alphaeus, father of James, one of the Twelve Apostles.
-In 1982, Stephen S. Smalley, Dean Emeritus of Chester Cathedral, deemed this identification "probable" In medieval tradition, Clopas was identified as the second husband of Saint Anne and as the father of Mary of Clopas, allowing Mary to be identified as the half-sister of Mary, the mother of Jesus.
+In 1982, Stephen S. Smalley, Dean Emeritus of Chester Cathedral, deemed this identification "probable" In medieval tradition, Clopas was identified as the second husband of Anne and as the father of Mary of Clopas, allowing Mary to be identified as the half-sister of Mary, the mother of Jesus.